-- Check equipment in dugouts of both teams, equipment that does not meet specifications must be removed from the game. - Make sure catchers are wearing helmets when warming up pitchers. - Run hands along bats to make sure there are no slivers. - Make sure there are foam inserts in helmets and that helmets meet Little League specifications and Cedarburg Little League's seal of approval. - ⇒ Inspect helmets for cracks. - ⇒ Walk the field for hazards and obstructions (e.g. rocks and glass). - ⇒ Check players to see if they are wearing jewelry. - ⇒ Check players to see if they are wearing metal cleats. - Make sure that all playing lines are marked with non-caustic lime, chalk or other white material easily distinguishable from the ground or grass.
+- ➡ Check equipment in dugouts of both teams, equipment that does not meet specifications must be removed from the game. - \Rightarrow Make sure catchers are wearing helmets when warming up pitchers. - \Rightarrow Run hands along bats to make sure there are no slivers. - ➡ Make sure that bats have grips. - ➡ Make sure there are foam inserts in helmets and that helmets meet Little League specifications and Cedarburg Little League's seal of approval. - \Rightarrow Inspect helmets for cracks. - \Rightarrow Walk the field for hazards and obstructions (e.g. rocks and glass). - \Rightarrow Check players to see if they are wearing jewelry. - \Rightarrow Check players to see if they are wearing metal cleats. - ➡ Make sure that all playing lines are marked with non-caustic lime, chalk or other white material easily distinguishable from the ground or grass. - Player Pitch & Intermediate Baseball Divisions Pitch Count before playing begins

 Umpires will verify which pitchers are ineligible to pitch based on league pitch count rules during the pre game meeting by verifying the team's scorebooks.
+Card for umpires to make sure field is checked